Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-Because a well-placed investment will appreciate in value over the years, you’ll be making money simply by owning property.
-In addition to the cash-in-hand benefits that rentals afford landlords, you may also see the equity in your property increase over time as well because property values continue to climb.
+Because a well-placed investment will appreciate over the years, you’ll be making money simply by owning property.
+In addition to the cash-in-hand benefits that renting affords landlords, you may also see the equity in your property increase over time as well because property values continue to climb.

 If you’re seeking to generate passive income without much actual involvement, this is the way to go with your rental property.
 However, you’ll have to be willing to place a certain amount of your monthly earnings into the hands of property managers to deal with the day-to-day operations.
 If socking away some of that rental income without doing much is appealing to you and you’re not up for fixing plumbing issues in your rental units, this option’s for you.

-Boost your cash-positive flow at the end of the fiscal year by taking advantage of all of the various tax benefits that are available to you as a landlord.
-As a real estate property investor, you should consult with a certified public accountant to be sure your taxes, insurance and other expenses you site as write-offs are legitimate.
+Boost your cash-positive flow at the end of the fiscal year by taking advantage of all the various tax benefits that are available to you as a landlord.
+As a real estate property investor, you should consult with a certified public accountant to be sure your taxes, insurance, and other expenses you cite as write-offs are legitimate.

-Write off the interest.
 Mortgage interest payments on loans acquired for purchasing or upgrading the property are frequently considered legitimate write-offs.
 They’re usually one of the biggest tax deductions a landlord will make.
 Because it’s considered a business investment, you may also be able to write off the interest on credit card purchases made for these same purposes.
 With interest rates continuing to escalate, this big deduction can really help you stay in the black.

-Because buildings and other structures on your rental property don’t last forever, they’re typically considered and you may be able to write off a certain percentage of their net worth over several years.
+Because buildings and other structures on your rental property don’t last forever, they’re typically considered, and you may be able to write off a certain percentage of their net worth over several years.
 Swimming pools, parking lots, storage buildings, garages and even off-site rental property offices may be included as well.

-The painting, replacement or repair of elements in the rental unit like floors, roofs, gutters, etc. may qualify for a tax deduction.
+The painting, replacement, or repair of elements in the rental unit like floors, roofs, gutters, etc. may qualify for a tax deduction.

 A percentage of the cost of personal property that you leave on-site in a rental property may qualify for a deduction.

 Active through 2025, this special income tax benefit affords business owners a deduction up to 20 percent of net rental income or 2.5 percent of the purchase price of the property and/or other expenses like salaries for rental property employees.
 Check with your tax attorney or CPA for details.

-Write off your insurance.
 With the IRS considering your rental property a business, you’ll benefit from being able to write off your landlord insurance and supplemental business insurances like commercial flood and commercial umbrella premiums.

 Because most rental rates cover the entire cost of the mortgage and related annual fees, you may be able to build wealth by simply owning the right investment property.
 Due diligence is required when selecting the right tenant, and hopefully you’ll be on your way to quickly seeing positive cash flow as your tenants pay down the principal for you.